Posted 8/26/2024

 For reference, here is a link to a template that I use.
 I’ll describe some of its elements below, and there are comments in the document itself about specific details.

 The best software and template for your CV is the one that will be easiest to use and maintain.
 I like the above Word template because it is extremely easy to add new information.
 There are many Latex templates on the internet as well if you prefer that software.
-Whatever tool you choose, try to avoid using tables or special formatting that create extra work when adding new items.
+Whatever tool you choose, avoid tables or special formatting that create extra work when adding new items, and don't use colors or graphics .
 I’ve never seen a reader be impressed by a CV’s style, so don’t spend time on anything beyond basic formatting.

-Keep in mind that your CV will be read quickly.
-Readers will likely be skimming many CVs or searching your CV for a specific piece of information.
+Keep in mind that readers will be skimming many CVs or searching your CV for a specific piece of information.
 So make it easy to browse: use clear headings, leave a healthy amount of white space, use a reasonably sized font, and provide information in bullet points or short sentences rather than paragraphs.
 Be cautious about using lots of boldface or underlined text outside of section headings, as those styles interfere with a reader’s skimming.

 Whatever your template, I suggest that your header or footer include your name and a “Page x of n” entry on each page.
 CVs sometimes get included in larger files for job dossiers, so your name and page numbers will help someone identify and navigate the CV, even if it is a part of a bigger document.